Hasuzawa/aws-projects/aws/12-network-interface-efa/README.md

 ## Summary

+The network interface is the gateway of instance with network, which means its throughput, bandwidth and security is vital to the instance.

 ## Network Interface

-All ec2 instances need a network interface to communicate in network
+All ec2 instances need a network interface to communicate in network.
+The network interface and instance must be in the same AZ and subnet.

 ## Network Interface Type